 Presentations were made by European speakers as well as local academic faculty, clinicians, pharmacists and Spanish regulators.
 The list of speakers and panel members is detailed at the end of this report, and all speakers’ presentations are available on the GaBI Journal website (www.gabi-journal. net/about-gabi/educational-workshops).

 On 15 November 2016, GaBI held a Roundtable on Biosimilars in Madrid, Spain, with participation by Spanish physicians, pharmacists, and other experts from Europe.
 The programme offered speaker presentations and a discussion session to provide participants with current views on biosimilars in Spain.
 Presentations were in Spanish or English (with simultaneous translation).

-By developing techniques to synthesize insulin and other clinically important agents, such as vasopressin and erythropoietin, the earlier risks associated with using animal products were removed.
 The introduction of therapeutic monoclonal antibodies, such as infliximab, was a notable milestone.
 Two biosimilars of infliximab (Inflectra and Remsima) were approved by EMA in 2013, and Inflectra was approved by the US Food and Drug Administration (FDA) in 2016.